Poonam-Nikam/MovieFix-ReactNative/README.md

 Open a terminal and run sdkmanager --version to verify the Android SDK installation.
 Run adb --version to verify the Android Debug Bridge (ADB) installation.

+### Start the Emulator:

+In the AVD Manager, click on the play button (▶︎) next to the AVD you created.
+The emulator will start and boot up the selected Android system image.

 1. **Clone the repository**